Alexsogge/MasterProject/documentation/sensor_recording.md

 #### Regular waking up of the AP
 As shown in section "Sensor batching" we can estimate the time when the FIFO could be full.
 We can use the AlarmManager[8] to trigger specific events at an certain time.
-But the minimum time gap between two alarms which allows the AP to go sleep is longer than our max report delay.
+But the minimum time gap between two alarms which allows the AP to go sleep is longer than our max report latency.
 The AlarmManager also provides Scheduled repeating alarms[9] with a flexible minimum time gap.
 We need to set up some things to enable them to fire in Doze mode.

 In the same section of the documentation where this is mentioned, they suggest the new WorkManager API which seems to do exactly what we want.
 So lets have a look.

 # Schedule tasks with WorkManager
 The WorkManager [10] enables to schedule tasks that are executed in background.
+They operate in an energy efficient way and offer the opportunity to define periodical work events.
+Sounds good.

+Unfortunately there is a note in the documentation for PeriodicWorkRequest [11] which says, that the minimum repeat interval is 15 minutes which is much more than our maximum report latency.
+Again back to alarms...

+# Schedule repeating alarms
+Alarms[9] seem to be the best way to go.
+They give us a way to perform background tasks even if the device is asleep i.e. in doze mode.